THE REALITY BEHIND (SOME) AUDITIONS

 Or go to Mississippi.

 As much as Michaela wanted this role, we had to step back and be thankful for the opportunity to audition.
-Above all, trust that the right role at the right time will be.
+Above all, trust that the right role at the right time would be.

 In the meantime, she continued to do all the other things she likes to do outside of acting.
 Dance, dance rehearsals, possibly a trip to Mississippi for the weekend, have fun with friends the last week of school, etc.